alriyaz/Online-course-application-with-Django/README.md

 ** Online course application built with Django **

-- This is a project for IBM cloud Full Stack Cloud Developer Certification
+- This is a project for IBM Full Stack Cloud Native Application Development Certification
 - Application is fully configured to deploy on IBM cloud
 - Database Engine - SQLite3